Service providers are required to hold a licence under the Mental Health Services Protection Act.

 All licensed supervised consumption service providers in the province are required to have a complaint process.

-If you have concerns about the services you or someone else is receiving from a supervised consumption service provider, contact the service provider first.
+If you have concerns about the services you or someone else is receiving from a supervised consumption service provider, start by raising it with your service provider first.

 If your concern or complaint is still unresolved, contact us if it is about:

-- requirements in the Mental Health Services Protection Act, Mental Health Services Protection Regulation, or Recovery-oriented Supervised Consumption Services Standards not being followed
+- suspected non-compliance with legislative requirements under the Mental Health Services Protection Act, Mental Health Services Protection Regulation, or Standards

 - a complaints officer will collect the necessary details to follow up on your concern – have as much of the following information available as possible: